Rakesh9100/CalcDiverse/Calculators/Harmonic-Progression-Calculator/README.md

 ## Description :-

-A simple web-based calculator to find the nth term of a Harmonic Progression (HP).
+A simple web-based calculator to find the nth term, sum of terms and harmonic mean of a Harmonic Progression (HP).

 ## Tech Stacks :-